 If you share your supply with a number of neighbouring premises, you may wish to consider making a joint application.
 A joint application can be submitted in respect of all the premises served by the supply, by you and the other owners or occupiers acting together.
 In the majority of cases, a joint approach is likely to provide the most effective long-term solution to improve your water quality.

-The cost of improving a private supply can vary hugely and there will be instances where the supply requires work that exceeds the £800 grant.
+The cost of improving a private supply can vary hugely and there will be instances where the supply requires work that exceeds the £800 grant limit per household.
 In such cases, it will be your responsibility to meet the additional costs.
 We can provide information and advice about the Grant Scheme and supply a grant application form which we will assist you to complete.

 You should not start any of the improvement works before your application is approved and we have agreed that the expenditure is necessary.
-A risk assessment of your supply will be carried out by a member of staff from the Environmental Health Section to establish the details of improvements required to conform to the Private Water Supplies (Regulations) 2006.
+A risk assessment of your supply will be carried out by a member of staff from the Private Water Supply team to establish the details of improvements required to conform to the Private Water Supplies (Regulations) 2006.
 The cost of risk assessment (and any associated sampling during the risk assessment) will be borne by the Scottish Government provided a grant application is submitted.